 “You make your money when you buy a property, not when you sell it!”

-This cushion price will help you achieve a successful real estate investment, even if you have repair cost over-runs, or hold on to the property longer than you had anticipated.
+This cushion price will help you achieve a successful real estate investment, even if you have repair costs over-runs or hold on to the property longer than you had anticipated.
 Remember, every day that the property is not sold or rented comes right off your bottom line.
 The interest, taxes, insurance, and utility bills compound each day.
 Buying the property at the right price will protect you from Murphy’s Law.

 A Typical Real Estate Hard Money Funding Formula

-1) Establish an after repair value for your property.
+1) Establish an after-repair value for your property.

 2) Multiply the ARV x .65 (After Repair Value)